Gabriel-H4/Mimir/readme.md

 When using Mimir, the target audience is educators.
 With that in mind, data security is my number one priority.
 This Python app uses well-established, and industry-standard tools.
 Here is a quick rundown of the methods I use to keep data secure:

 * Secure, scoped, user authentication with Google OAuth 2.0
-    * Teachers have to consent to each scope I utilize, every time they login
+    * Teachers have to consent to each scope utilized
     * Scopes Used:
         * `openid` - Required for usage of the OpenID Connect API
         * `userinfo.profile` - Access the user's name